 Luckily, there is a process to eliminate the salvage title and get a clean title issued.
 The Ohio State Highway Patrol must conduct an inspection of the vehicle to judge road-worthiness, verify ownership of parts and review all documentation.
 For more information and/or to schedule an inspection, you can visit the Vehicle Inspection Gateway.

 When you pass the inspection, then they will furnish the proof you need to go to the BMV to get a regular title issued.
 You will need to complete additional paperwork for the BMV as well.

 Once you have clean title in hand, then you can bring it to your insurance company to discuss the addition of comprehensive and/or collision to the vehicle.
 Keep in mind that insurance companies may have their own rules as to eligibility for comprehensive/collision BEYOND the salvage title issue.
 They may restrict based on age, for example.
 Double check with your company about the availability of comprehensive and collision coverage BEFORE you go through this process, as you may discover it’s not worth it.

 So, at least in Ohio (and that’s the only state we’re licensed in, so that’s all I care about ;), chances are good you can get insurance on a vehicle with a salvage title.
 BUT, the type of coverage you can get is probably going to be limited to liability only.

 When the vehicle passes the Highway Patrol Safety Inspection, THEN you can apply for a clean title (read, NON-SALVAGE).
 The last step would be to contact your insurance company to see about adding comprehensive and/or collision coverage to the vehicle.

 Worried that your insurance agent won’t be able to answer your most important claims questions?
 Or help you when you need it most?
 If we insure you, then no worries- helping you with your claim is one of our specialties!
-Call us or request your Ohio auto insurance quote TODAY.
+Call or click today.